 These dried and ground Mexican poblano peppers pack smoky flavors with a little heat.
 Ancho chilis also have a sweet undertone, bringing a new flair to any dish.
 The powder is milder than chipotle.
 So, use a little more than the chipotle called for in the dish, or sprinkle in some cayenne pepper for added heat.

 If you have this spicy Southwestern sauce on hand, you’re in luck.
-Made with chipotle peppers covered in adobo sauce (made with vinegar, garlic, sugar, and herbs), this is a best substitute for chipotle.
+Made with chipotle peppers covered in adobo sauce (made with vinegar, garlic, sugar, and herbs), this is a best substitute for chipotle used in a sauce.
 Depending on the dish, use the sauce and / or peppers.
 If you don’t use all the sauce or peppers, store them in a zipper bag in the freezer for future use.
+Even if you aren't making a sauce, you will get tons of chipotle flavor in whatever dish you're making!